KrynytskaDaria/QA/README.md

 # QA
-I will add my work here
+My work will be here.